lyubomir-popov/baseline-nudge-generator/README.md

 - `fontSize` is specified in **rem units** (e.g., 2.5 = 2.5rem)
 - `lineHeight` is specified as **number of baseline units** (e.g., 5 = 5 × 0.5rem = 2.5rem)
+- `spaceAfter` is specified as **number of baseline units** (e.g., 4 = 4 × 0.5rem = 2rem)

-This ensures all line heights are perfect multiples of your baseline unit, maintaining consistent vertical rhythm throughout your typography system.
+This ensures all line heights and spacing are perfect multiples of your baseline unit, maintaining consistent vertical rhythm throughout your typography system.

 ### Example Calculation